Different Types of Forests in India

 The Forest Man of India grows how many plants?

-Jadav Payeng, also known as Molai Payeng, won the “Indian Forest Man” title through his hard work.
+Jadav Payeng, also known as Molai Payeng, won the “Indian Forest Man” title through hard work.
 He spent thirty years creating an artificial forest and planted over 40 million trees.
 The barren sandbar of Brahmaputra (550 hectares) is now covered with trees and is known as ‘Molai Kathoni’.

 Regarding forest distribution, what is the ranking of Karnataka in India?